Dark Room Ballet classes are always free for blind and visually impaired students.

 I never charge blind and visually impaired students for Dark Room Ballet classes and workshops.
 I don’t even want to entertain blind and visually impaired students paying or donating to me in exchange for classes, and there are some very important reasons why I feel this way.

-(Other students may consider making a donation if they are so inclined.)
+- Other students may consider making a donation or purchasing merchandise they are so inclined.

 If you grew up in the United States, you were, by virtue of being here, promised a bare minimum of education that was supposed to help you grow up into a well-rounded adult that can understand and navigate the world easily.
 Whether you know it or not, that includes a certain amount of physical education that is supposed to help you understand how your body works, help you cultivate balance and vestibular sense, help you key into a sense of orientation in space, and prepare you to feel comfortable learning new kinds of movement with minimal guidance.

 If you experienced vision loss after school age in the United States, you were, by virtue of being here, promised a bare minimum of education that was supposed to help you adapt to your new circumstances, help you orient yourself and navigate independently, help understand the postures and movements of your body from within, and help you cultivate senses other than sight.

 The truth of the matter is that most blind and visually impaired people in the United States are not given this bare minimum of education.
 This is called education denial, and it is a failure of civil rights.
 Most disabled people of all ages in most countries around the world will experience education denial, and what a lot of us do is absorb and internalize that wrong.
 We blame ourselves for struggling to learn new things.
 We tell ourselves that we can’t learn how to do certain things, because we know that other people don’t think we can learn them.
 We spend a huge proportion of our lives trying to teach ourselves how to do things, years, when we could have been using our time in a more balanced way, and we think that’s normal, or that’s just how our lives have to be.